oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ComputeGF.md

 8. Custom Policy Compartment Name : Specify the compartment name where the Custom Policy is created.
 9. Create_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for new instances.
 Default is False.
 10. Update_Is PV Encryption In Transit Enabled attribute should be set to True to enable encryption for existing instances.
+11. Add any additonal attributes (not part of excel sheet already) as per  [this](/cd3_automation_toolkit/documentation/user_guide/learn_more/SupportforAdditionalAttributes.md#support-for-additional-attributes).
+12. To enable or disable a plugin for the instance add new column with name as <b>'Plugin \<plugin-name-in-console>' </b> eg 'Plugin Bastion'.
+    Valid values are Enabled or Disabled

 ## Remote Execution/Cloud Init Scenarios
+ Su
 ## Managing Remote Execution

 **NOTE-**